 government property.
 In addition, since Community Trail is non-sanctioned, the USFS highly discourages improving or even maintaining the trail.

 There are two good spots to camp on the trail.
 You can overnight in the stone cabin and there is a primitive camping area on the traverse to the Nipple.
+Neither of these two spots is near a water source; all drinking material must be packed in.
 Be extremely careful with campfires, especially during the summer--the canyon still has evidence of numerous forest fires (the last one in 2006 and now just growing over).

 Animal life consists of grouse, deer, elk, rabbits, and fox.
 You’ll also see a lot of song birds along the way if you go in the summer.
 I haven’t seen any evidence of large predators and, because it’s close to town, there probably aren’t many.
 There doesn’t seem to be too much of a mosquito problem but DEET always comes in handy.